Altera shareholder challenges company over Intel

-TIG Advisors LLC, an investment firm that holds shares in Altera Corp ALTR.O, challenged a nomination to the company's board of directors on Monday over Altera's refusal to engage with Intel Corp (INTC.O) about a potential merger.
+TIG Advisors LLC, an investment firm that holds shares in Altera Corp, challenged a nomination to the company's board of directors on Monday over Altera's refusal to engage with Intel Corp about a potential merger.

 TIG Advisors is the first shareholder to go on the record in a bid to put pressure on Altera.
 It urged Altera's shareholders in a letter on Monday to vote against the company's nomination for lead independent director, Michael Nevens, at its annual meeting of stockholders scheduled for May 11.